LM-15/falltest/README.md

   * Excludes instance records with instance format names of “computer – online resource” or “ISNULL.”
 And excludes instance records with holdings library names of “Online” or “ISNULL.”
 (Online resource counts are excluded even if tracked in the Inventory; see the ERM queries for online titles held counts.
 Each reporter must know where her/his institution’s various resources are tracked and find the needed reports as appropriate, adding together counts if needed, and avoiding any duplication if possible.)
   </details>

-*	If appropriate, has holdings records.
-*	The holdings records store permanent locations.
-*	Excludes suppressed instance records (instance discovery suppress value is “true”)
-*	[When this field becomes available:] Excludes instance record that do not have at least one holdings record not suppressed (all holdings discovery suppress values are “true”)
-*	Includes counts of titles cataloged and made ready for use (records with instance statuses names of “cataloged” or “batch loaded”).
-Note that if  your institution sets an instance statuses name for unpurchased patron driven acquisition items, they can be excluded in this way.
-[This hard coded filter not currently set because of a lack of test data]
-*	Excludes instance records with instance format names of “computer – online resource” or “ISNULL.”
-And excludes instance records with holdings library names of “Online” or “ISNULL.”
-(Online resource counts are excluded even if tracked in the Inventory; see the ERM queries for online titles held counts.
-Each reporter must know where her/his institution’s various resources are tracked and find the needed reports as appropriate, adding together counts if needed, and avoiding any duplication if possible.)